California, Oregon, Washington to end school mask mandates

 The powerful California Teachers Association said it expected a mixed reaction to the announcement at schools across the country’s most populous state.

 “Simply put, while some students are ready to immediately remove their masks, others remain very afraid,” CTA President E. Toby Boyd said in a statement.
 The union has more than 300,000 members.
-“Change is never easy, and today’s announcement is bound to disrupt and destabilize school communities.
-As we transition to the next phase of living with COVID-19, we must go forward with respect, understanding and care for each other.”
+“Change is never easy, and today’s announcement is bound to disrupt and destabilize school communities.”

 A handful of California school districts have already dropped mask mandates for students in recent weeks in open defiance of the state mandate.